f-person/flutter_persistent_keyboard_height/README.md

 First thing you need to do is wrap a widget from children of which you want to get the keyboard height with `PersistentKeyboardHeightProvider`.
-Wrap your app widget (perhaps `MaterialApp`) if you want to get keyboard height from all widgets.
+Add it to the `builder` of your app widget (perhaps `MaterialApp`) if you want to get keyboard height from all widgets.

 ```dart
 class MyApp extends StatelessWidget {